 To start with, I have three pieces to share: an unused single, a top single with sheet number and a nearly complete sheet of ten (some of the side selvage is missing).
 Both the sheet number single and the sheet were obtained in the official’s collection.
 Note that for both, the top edges show no evidence of having been gummed (see Figures 4-6).

-Next we have three used stamps; one that is rubber stamped with the issue date of “DEC 1 1961”, one used on the back of a state-wide hunting license that was issued on July 3 and one used on a Talbot County back tag (see Figures 7-9).
+Next we have four used stamps; one that is rubber stamped with the issue date of “DEC 1 1961”, one used on the back of a state-wide hunting license that was issued on July 3, one used on the back of a Carroll County resident hunting license that was issued on September 15 (however the stamp was issued on “12-1-61” so we know the hunter, a 14 year old boy, only participated in the regular hunting season) and one used on a Talbot County back tag (see Figures 7-10).

 “DEER” Overprints Explained

 As we saw in Part Two, after a permit was obtained for the special antlerless deer season in a specific county, the hunter’s big game stamp, license or back tag was overprinted “ANTERLESS DEER – XXXX COUNTY” (the example shown in Part Two, Figure 12 was for “SOMERSET” county).

 Next we have two used singles, one overprinted “ANTLERLESS DEER – … (the county name is not visible)” and one used on a back tag overprinted “ANTLERLESS DEER – WICOMICO COUNTY”.
 Both overprints are rubber-stamped in red ink (see Figure 11 and 12).

 According to Paul Hanyok, 1961 was the first year harvested deer were required to be “checked in” at a designated Deer Checking Station.
 One or more of these stations was set up in every county throughout the state (see Figures 13 and 14).